-Automated Customer Account Transfer Service (ACATS): An automated system developed by the National Securities Clearing Corporation (NSCC) that facilitates the transfer of securities from one trading account to another at a different financial institution.
+Automated Customer Account Transfer Service (ACATS): An automated system that facilitates the transfer of securities from one trading account to another at a different financial institution.

-Cost Basis: The value of an asset for tax purposes (usually the purchase price, plus commissions and fees) adjusted for stock splits, dividends, and return of capital distributions.
-This value is used to determine the capital gain or loss, which is equal to the difference between the asset’s adjusted cost basis and the asset’s sale price.
+Cost basis: The value of an asset for tax purposes (usually the purchase price, plus commissions and fees) adjusted for stock splits, dividends, and return of capital distributions.
+This value is used to determine the capital gain or loss, which is equal to the difference between the asset’s adjusted cost basis and its sale price.
 Also known as “tax basis.”

-Covered/Non-Covered Indicator: A notation on client statements that indicates whether the tax lot is covered under IRS cost basis legislation.
+Covered/non-covered indicator: A notation on brokerage statements that indicates whether the investment is covered under IRS cost-basis legislation.

-Covered Security: A covered security is any security purchased or acquired on or after the effective date as designated by the IRS.
+Covered security: Any security purchased or acquired on or after these IRS-designated effective dates:

 - Equity securities acquired on or after January 1, 2011

 - Mutual fund and dividend reinvestment plan (DRIP) shares acquired on or after January 1, 2012

 - Simple debt securities, such as fixed-rate bonds, original issue discount (OID) bonds and zero coupon bonds, options, rights, and warrants acquired on or after January 1, 2014

 - More complex debt instruments acquired on or after January 1, 2016

 For sales transactions of covered securities, the investment firm is responsible for reporting both the cost basis and gross proceeds to the IRS.
 Assets purchased and held prior to the effective dates are non-covered securities.